×

 All about Charnockite and Breccia Properties

 Know all about Charnockite and Breccia properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite belongs to Igneous Rocks while Breccia belongs to Sedimentary Rocks.Texture of Charnockite is Granular whereas that of Breccia is Brecciated, Clastic.
 Charnockite appears Veined or Pebbled and Breccia appears Layered, Banded, Veined and Shiny.
-The luster of Charnockite is not available while that of Breccia is dull to pearly.
+The luster of Charnockite is while that of Breccia is dull to pearly.
 Charnockite is available in black, grey, orange, pink, white colors whereas Breccia is available in beige, black, blue, brown, buff, green, grey, orange, pink, purple, red, rust, white, yellow colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Breccia are creating artwork, gemstone, jewelry.